Commission de Surveillance du Secteur Financier

+Under European Union policy frameworks, the CSSF is the national competent authority for Luxembourg within European Banking Supervision.
+It is a voting member of the respective Boards of Supervisors of the European Banking Authority (EBA) and European Securities and Markets Authority (ESMA).
+It is Luxembourg's designated National Resolution Authority and plenary session member of the Single Resolution Board (SRB).
+It provides the permanent single common representative for Luxembourg in the Supervisory composition of the General Board of the Anti-Money Laundering Authority (AMLA).

 History

 The CSSF took over the duties of the former Commissariat aux Bourses and of the Institut Monétaire Luxembourgeois (IML), which on 1 June 1998, became the Banque centrale du Luxembourg (BCL).

 Structure

 General organisation

 Beside the Executive board, the CSSF consists of: